-We booked the transfer from Pattaya to Koh Mak with Trat Ferries and the transfer between Koh Mak and Koh Kood and back to Koh Chang we booked directly with Koh Kood Express I don't know how fast email contact is with Koh Kood express as we booked it with the Thai messenger app similar then Whatsapp, the number for Line ID is wiexpress
+We booked the transfer from Pattaya to Koh Mak with Trat Ferries and we the transfer between Koh Mak and Koh Kood and back to Koh Chang we booked directly with Koh Kood Express I don't know how fast email contact is with Koh Kood express as we booked it with the Thai messenger app similar then Whatsapp, the number for Line ID is wiexpress

 HOW TO GET AROUND KOH KOOD?

 The best way to get around the island is by renting a scooter for about 200 Bath a day as taxis are much more expensive than on the mainland.
-A Simple transfer for 20 minute's drive will cost you about 400 Bath.
+A Simple transfer for 20 minute drive will cost you about 400 Bath.